Ynet.dev

 example/init.js

-// Ynet starter require( "../core.js" ).start({ port:8000, includes:"math math_geometry math_vector math_matrix growbuffer html image resources webgl webgl_base webgl_shader webgl_texture webgl_voxel webgl_voxel_loader webgl_voxel_shader heart test/mod_camera_orbit demo_room", webgl:1 });
+// Ynet starter require( "../core.js" ).start({ port:8000, includes:"math math_geometry math_vector math_matrix growbuffer html html_core image resources webgl webgl_base webgl_shader webgl_texture webgl_voxel webgl_voxel_loader webgl_voxel_shader heart shared/camera_orbit demo_room", webgl:1 });

 example/demo_room.js